 - OEM Numbers

 Convert Your Air and Electronic Suspension To A Passive Coil Spring Suspension.
-End Your Active Suspension Problems Forever...End your air suspension woes for good with this Strutmasters 2007-2013 GMC Yukon XL 1500 4 Wheel Suspension Conversion/Delete Kit.
+End Your Active Suspension Problems Forever...End your air suspension woes for good with this Strutmasters 2007-2013 GMC Yukon XL 1500 4-Wheel Suspension Conversion/Delete Kit.
 For less than the cost of replacing one of your OEM struts, you can convert your entire Yukon to sturdy, dependable coils with a 1-year warranty.
 This kit features a light fix module to eliminate the suspension warning light from your dashboard.
 It also includes a camber bolt kit that may be needed to properly align your Yukon XL 1500 after repairing your suspension.
 Strutmasters always recommends getting an alignment after any suspension work.

 Conversion Kit Features

 - Saves Money

 - All New Components

 - Improved Ride

 - No Modifications Required To Install

 - Easy To Install